allent13/fictional-waffle/README.md

 ## Tech used

+- Canvas game
-- HTML/CSS for basic page layout and setting up a canvas
+- HTML5/CSS for basic page layout and setting up a canvas
 - Javascript for drawing to the canvas and overall game functionality

 ## Approach taken

 On the first day, after getting my pitch approved, I went ahead and set up the skeleton of my site and did a bit of psuedo coding to plan out what needed to be done for my game.
 From the second day onwards I went through my psuedo code and worked on replacing it with functional code.
 If I ran into any hiccups I would double check my code first for any syntax or spelling errors (what the problem usually is).
-Else if the problem still persisted I was generally able to debug it after a bit of Googling.
-When I had all the main components of my game in place and an MVP ready, I went ahead and started working on some stretch goals until the project was due.
+Else if the problem still persisted I was generally able to debug it after a bit of tweaking and Googling.
+When I had all the main components of my game in place and an MVP ready, I went ahead and started working on some stretch goals and cleaning up or making improvements to the code until the final day.

 ## Post project reflection

 Overall I think this project was both challenging and a great learning experience.
 I was a little worried at first about creating my own game, but I ended up enjoying coming up with random ideas and implementing them.
 Although I think spending a bit more time planning out my project would have been the better path to take over figuring out the specs on the fly.
 But I am pretty happy with how the game turned out for now, however there are definetly a few areas that I think could use some improvement.

 - The player movement handler could be more responsive and smoother
-- on that note, using the arrow keys and spacebar causes the page to scroll. while I made sure to disable that function while the game is running, it might be better to disable it at all times
 - The hit boxes for some objects could be improved
+- Should find a better way to determine and control enemy spawn timings

 ## Wireframes